WICS-UCI/venushacks-web-dev-workshop/README.md

 ## By WICS Outreach
 Want to get started on your hackathon project but not sure where to start?
 Learn the basics of building a basic end to end web application using HTML/CSS, Bootstrap, and Python Flask!
+We will be creating a simple Expense Tracker website where a user can add items and view them by category.

 # Setup:
 - Clone this repository.
 The main branch is a starter template we created with various TODO comments that we will be covering during the workshop.